Are you still struggling to get sufficient reach of your pins on Pinterest? Are you wondering if a Tailwind App review can help?

 If you need to make changes to these pins you will be able to do so right from the scheduled pins module.

-The SmartLoop module can also be found in this section and as the name suggests this is where you will be able to set up your pins for looping to your boards or group boards.
+The SmartLoop module is found in this section.
+As the name suggests this is where you will be able to set up your pins for looping to your boards or group boards.

 To give you a flavour of the SmartLoop feature here is a screenshot below as it will help you better understand how it works.